treygriffith/oz/README.md

 ### Events
 Part of Oz's philosophy is to let applications push data into the DOM and receive meaningful events from the DOM without ever interacting with the DOM itself.
 This allows the application logic to be decoupled from the template, which acts as a View.

-To get events out of the DOM, you use the `oz-evt` tag, and define a DOM event as a key (e.g. `click`) and a more meaningful event as a value (e.g. `save`).
+Any Oz tag can trigger a template event based on a lower level DOM event.
+The [`oz-evt` tag](http://github.com/treygriffith/oz-evt) allows you to define a DOM event as a key (e.g. `click`) and a more meaningful event as a value (e.g. `save`).
 The template will emit the more meaningful event every time the lower-level DOM event occurs.
 An example of how this might be used is shown below in Backbone:

 ```javascript
 var person = new Backbone.Model({